JLESC/jlesc.github.io/_projects/ft_workflow_project.md

 a lower bound on average over the entire set of experiments, and within a factor of 4.2 in the worst case.
 Preliminary results with a subset of speedup models have been published in
 Cluster'2020.

+In parallel, we have also been working on the comparison of several fault-tolerance methods for the detection and correction of floating-point errors in matrix-matrix multiplication.
+These methods include replication, triplication, Algorithm-Based Fault Tolerance (ABFT) and residual checking (RC).
+Error correction for ABFT can be achieved either by recovering the corrupted entries from the correct data and the checksums by solving a small-size linear system of equations, or by recomputing corrupted coefficients.
+We show that both approaches can be used for RC.
+We provide a synthetic presentation of all methods before discussing their pros and cons.
+We have implemented all these methods with calls to optimized BLAS routines, and we provide performance data for a wide range of failure rates and matrix sizes.
+In addition, with respect to the literature, we have  considered relatively high error rates.

 ## Visits and meetings